Explicit solution of an inverse first-passage time problem for L\'{e}vy processes and counterparty credit risk: IFPT problem formulation and main results

 where $E[\cdot]$ denotes the expectation under the probability measure $P(=P_0)$. \end{As}

-Under Assumption~\ref{A1}, there exists a continuum of quasi-invariant distributions of the process $X$ killed upon the first moment of entrance into the negative half-axis, which are given in terms of the Laplace exponent and the positive Wiener-Hopf factor of $X$.
+Under Assumption~\ref{A1}, there exists a continuum of quasi-invariant distributions of the process $X$ killed upon the first moment of entrance into the negative half-axis, which are given in terms of the Laplace exponent and the positive Wiener--Hopf factor of $X$.